Jones Act Attorneys in the Gulf South

 Offshore workers are vital to the U.S. economy, yet they encounter dangerous working conditions.
 Thousands of offshore workers suffer injuries or death each year.
 The job-related fatality rate is seven times higher for maritime workers than for the average U.S. worker.

 Because of the danger present in a maritime work environment, offshore workers receive protection under a federal law called The Jones Act.
 This Act has protected U.S. maritime workers for the past century, allowing them to sue an employer for full compensation when they are negligently injured on the job.

 If you have been injured while working offshore, you may be able to file a Jones Act lawsuit.
-Our experienced maritime lawyers at The MIC Firm help injured workers throughout the Gulf South get Jones Act lawsuit settlements.
+Our experienced maritime lawyers at My Insurance Case help injured workers throughout the Gulf South get Jones Act lawsuit settlements.
 Contact us for a free consultation, or read on for more information on The Jones Act.